XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 18. I just want to increase memory in the same EC2 instance — can I do that?
 19. Do you have experience working on autoscaling?
 20. Your application is experiencing high latency during peak hours.
 You suspect it's a scaling issue with your EC2 instances in an Auto Scaling Group.
 How do you diagnose and resolve this?
+21. How will you handle high traffic on an EC2 instance during business hours?
+22. What troubleshooting approach will you consider if your EC2 instance crashes unexpectedly?
+23. What might be the reasons if your EC2 application cannot download anything from the internet?
+24. What issues can arise and how can you fix them if two EC2 instances in different VPCs cannot communicate?
+25. How can you enable communication between an EC2 application and S3 bucket to fetch objects?
+26. In EC2 I have to make my server private.
+What configuration can I do?
+27. If I do NOT attach a NAT Gateway to my route table, will the instance become private?
+28. I want to convert my public EC2 to private without touching route table.
+How can I do?
+29. How will you switch traffic from one server to another while keeping the same IP and DNS?
+30. How will you ensure EC2 in Account A communicates with a DB in Account B?
+31. What can cause a target group to become unhealthy and how do you fix it?
+32. What parameters do you use for creating an Auto Scaling Group?
+33. What are different types of Auto Scaling policies?

 **Serverless (AWS Lambda)**